limine-bootloader/limine/PROTOCOL.md

 ### aarch64

-`PC` will be the entry point as defined as part of the executable file format, unless the an Entry Point feature is requested (see below), in which case, the value of `PC` is going to be taken from there.
+`PC` will be the entry point as defined as part of the executable file format, unless the Entry Point feature is requested (see below), in which case, the value of `PC` is going to be taken from there.

 The contents of the `VBAR_EL1` register are undefined, and the kernel must load